 To comply with regulations issued under the Local Government Act 2003 and with the Council's Treasury Management Scheme of Delegation for 2019/20 (Appendix 8 of the Treasury Management Strategy Statement 2019/20).
-In accordance with the Scheme of Delegation, this report is due to be presented to the Executive and then the full Council once it has been scrutinised by this Committee.
+In accordance with the Scheme of Delegation, this report was scrutinised by the Audit Committee on 21 July 2020.
+The report will be presented to the full Council once it has been accepted by this Committee.